NokNokMLS/BigDoorWyamBlog/input/posts/2020-02-28-have-you-got-a-swiss-franc-polish-mortgage-dont-get-fleeced-again.md

 The property business, like lots of others, are built on the notion of ignorance.
 In the same way that if you are a Circus Clown you are unlikely to understand the work of a Doctor, or vice versa, Lawyers are betting you wont understand their work either.

 We have seen lots of legal groups setting up a cottage industry modelling themselves on the American system of class action suits, offering homeowners the possibility of reimbursement for the small price of an initial zl.
 2,000 - 5,000 plus 20 or 30% of the final payout.
-These legal eagles will do all of the paperwork and judicial submissions and all you have to do is sit back and wait for your cheque.
+These legal eagles will do all of the paperwork and judicial submissions and all you have to do is wait for your cheque.

 Not a bad offer, until you realise that there is in effect, no legal argument to be made. **The legal judgement has already been decided.**